alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Coming in through the AI residency program meant I did research from day 1, and by the end of that year I had convinced enough people to get research roles in future projects.
-However, I've also done a lot of SWE work for my projects, because they usually used large distributed systems that were tricky to understand, build, and debug.
+However, I've also done a lot of SWE work for that research, because those projects often used large distributed systems that were tricky to understand, build, and debug.
 I think my day-to-day work would've been similar in academia, I'd just be debugging different sorts of distributed systems.